 Click the link below to buy from Amazon - we get 10%!

-The QI Book of Quotations
+The Book of General Ignorance

-John Lloyd & John Mitchinson
+by John Lloyd & John Mitchinson

 Published by Faber, and now a national best-seller, the Book of General Ignorance has also been published in America, and will be published as a pocket edition paperback (£6.00) in April 2008.

 The Book of General Ignorance is a comprehensive and humiliating catalogue of all the misconceptions, mistakes and misunderstandings in 'common knowledge', which will make you wonder why anyone ever bothers to go to school.
 If you still think that Henry VIII had six wives, that the earth has only one moon, and that Mount Everest is the world's tallest mountain, then you need this book.
 Urgently.

 This gently sparkling font of knowledge refreshes the one question which has obsessed philosophers, scientists and men in pubs for most of history: what is truth and what is total hogwash?